Skgland/Response-Time-Analysis-for-Fixed-Priority-Servers/README.md

 This Project is an implementation of the paper [Response Time Analysis for Fixed Priority Servers][1] by Hamann et al. written in [Rust].

+The Project consists of three parts
+1. `rta-for-fps-lib` containing a library with the paper implementation
+1. `rta-for-fps-latex-lib` a library to help with generation latex diagrams from the output of the main library
+1. `rta-for-fps-latex-gen` an example usage of both libraries recreating a few of the papers figures

 The goal behind this project is a better understanding of said paper as preparation for writing a seminar paper.

 The implementation tries to reference the paper where practical and improve on it with type safety.